 For $1/wing, eat to your heart's content.

-Wednesday Wings night at Ferry Boat Inn is fun and usually very busy.
+Wednesday Wings night at Ferryboat Inn is fun and lively, and usually very busy.

 If a calmer evening is what you are looking for, come back when Christian has his special roast dinners.

 Meet Christian McClean

 Christian's special roast dinner nights are a favorite for many who live in Anguilla.
 They are announced on the spur of the moment, so be sure to follow Ferryboat Inn's Facebook page to see when they will be happening.

 When it comes to the roast itself, the dish can be anything from roast pork to roast beef.
 Christian does them all well.